 What to Expect

-The pantry will have carts for you to use while shopping and bags for you to take your food home in.
-If you would like to bring your own, reusable bags or a laundry basket to help you transport food from the pantry to your destination, you are welcome to.
+Please bring your own reusable bags, box or a laundry basket to help you transport food from the pantry to your destination.
 Volunteers are available to help you in the pantry and to assist with carrying food out of the pantry.

 There are no monthly limits on how many times a client may come to the pantry in any given month if you are a resident of Tippecanoe County.
 If you live outside of Tippecanoe County, you may come to this pantry once per month.
 This pantry acts as an emergency food resource so that clients may supplement other sources of food.
 You should expect to take only the food you will need over the course of a few days.